 - Sagra delle Lenticchie (Santo Stefano di Sessanio): A food festival featuring the humble lentil.

-Festival of Santa Reparata and San Gilberto (Casoli): This 2–3 day Festa Patronale honours two local saints of the Casoli region, featuring, of course, the best in wine and food, local costumes, floats and a tractor parade.
-Takes place every year around October 7th/8th, but as always, check with the local tourist office.
+- Festival of Santa Reparata and San Gilberto (Casoli): This 2–3 day Festa Patronale honours two local saints of the Casoli region, featuring, of course, the best in wine and food, local costumes, floats, and a tractor parade.
+It takes place every year around October 7th/8th, but as always, check with the local tourist office.

-Sagra delle Castagne e del Vino Novello (Vittorito): Chestnut and wine festival.
+- Sagra delle Castagne e del Vino Novello (Vittorito): The chestnut and wine festival.

 Whenever and whichever festivals you decide to visit in Abruzzo, remember to check dates and times with the local tourist boards before your visit.
 I do my best to keep this list current and accurate, but there can be changes, so it's always best to check before setting off for an Abruzzian festival.